platformatic/platformatic/docs/reference/client/introduction.md

 Where `<clientname>` is the name of the client and `<serviceId>` is the id of the given service (which correspond in the basic case with the folder name of that service).
-The client generated is identical to the one of the previous section.
+The client generated is identical to the one in the previous section.

 Note that this command looks for a `platformatic.runtime.json` in a parent directory.